mattbrock/simple-webapp/README.md

 ## Usage

+Run the app server as follows:

 `python3 server.py`

-Website should appear on port 8080 on the machine you're running it on.
+The website should appear on port 8080 on the machine you're running it on.
 If running locally, view at http://localhost:8080/.

+To detach it from the shell and keep it running even if you close your terminal session:

+`nohup python3 server.py &`

 ## Installation on server running RHEL/CentOS 7/8 or Amazon Linux 2